 - Schools are encouraged to use our Charlie Waller Schools Mental Health Partnership measurement tool.

-- The results of research that we fund or take participate in
+- The results of research that we fund or participate in.

-- Effective communication – our 2020 re-brand and re-launch of our website will help us reach more people
+- Effective communication – our 2020 re-brand and re-launch of our website is helping us reach more people.